kubernetes/website/content/en/blog/_posts/2018-07-16-kubernetes-1.11-release-interview.md

 TIM PEPPER: So I guess it's a term in the art, but for those who aren't familiar with it, you have intended behavior that wasn't covered by test, and as a result, an unintended change happens to that.
 And instead of your intended behavior being shipped, you're shipping something else.

 JOSH BERKUS: The JSON change is a textbook example of this, which is we were testing that the API would continue to accept correct JSON.
-We were not testing adequately that it wouldn't except incorrect JSON.
+We were not testing adequately that it wouldn't accept incorrect JSON.

 TIM PEPPER: A test escape, another way to think of it as you shipped a bug because there was not a test case highlighting the possibility of the bug.

 <b>ADAM GLICK: It's the classic, we tested to make sure the feature worked.
 We didn't test to make sure that breaking things didn't work.</b>

-TIM PEPPER: It's common for us to focus on, I've created this feature and I'm testing the positive cases.
-And this also comes to thinking about things like secure by default and having a really robust system that a harder piece of engineering often is to think about the failure cases and really actively manage those well.
+TIM PEPPER: It's common for us to focus on "I've created this feature and I'm testing the positive cases".
+And this also comes to thinking about things like secure by default and having a really robust system.
+A harder piece of engineering often is to think about the failure cases and really actively manage those well.

 JOSH BERKUS: I had a conversation with a contributor recently where it became apparent that that contributor had never worked on a support team, because their conception of a badly behaved user was, like, a hacker, right?
 An attacker who comes from outside.